Why is my stucco cracking?

 1) THICKNESS - When the total of the three coats of stucco dips below 7/8-inch thick, those areas are more prone to cracking.
 Sometimes only two coats are applied, with not enough curing time between coats.
 Also, if the backing paper and lath is sloppily installed, it can create pockets of thin coverage.

-2) FLEXIBLE EXPANSION JOINTS - The total area of stucco between expansion joints should not exceed 144 square feet, with the additional restrictions that the joints not be more than 18 feet apart along the wall and a length-to-height ratio that does not exceed 2.5 to 1.
-The expansion joints should be tied to the metal lath only, not attached to the wall sheathing underneath, so that the joints can move independently from the wall structure.
+2) FLEXIBLE CONTROL JOINTS - The total area of stucco between control joints should not exceed 144 square feet, with the additional restrictions that the joints not be more than 18 feet apart along the wall and a length-to-height ratio that does not exceed 2.5 to 1.
+The control joints should be tied to the metal lath only, not attached to the wall sheathing underneath, so that the joints can move independently from the wall structure.
 Metal lath that is continuous behind the expansion, connecting both panels, defeats the joint.
-Expansion joints that are placed too far apart or attached directly to the wall sheathing will also not do their job.
-A crack along the side of an expansion is an indication that it was likely not installed properly.
+Control joints that are placed too far apart or attached directly to the wall sheathing will also not do their job.
+A crack along the side of a control joint is an indication that it was likely not installed properly.

 3) WEEP SCREED - No matter how carefully stucco is installed, some small cracks will appear over time.
 Trapped water wets the wood structure and starts rot when there is no opening at the bottom of the wall or the opening is obstructed.
 Some weep screeds have protective tape over the drain holes that should be removed after installation and it gets forgotten.